Do you recognise any of these people who are wanted by police in Lancashire?

+Ian Humphreys, 35, from Lytham, who was wanted on suspicion of breaching a non-molestation order handed himself in at Blackpool Police Station on September 23.

-All of these people are wanted by police as part of Operation Hunter - a scheme dedicated to finding individuals trying to evade capture.
+They were both wanted as part of Operation Hunter - a scheme dedicated to finding individuals trying to evade capture.

-Since its launch in July, more than 550 warrants have been executed across Lancashire.
+"That's two down, seven to go of this week's most wanted faces," a spokesman for Lancashire Police said.

+"In the last three months we have executed more than 550 warrants and now we need your help to find others trying to evade capture."

-Anyone with information can contact police by calling 101, quoting log number 0721 of September 22.
+Anyone with information can contact police on 101, quoting log number 0721 of September 22.

 It is thanks to our loyal readers that we can continue to provide the trusted news, analysis and insight that matters to you.